martjay/Loudv1/README.md

    ```
    This will launch the Gradio interface, 和 you can access it in your web browser, usually at `http://localhost:7860`.

+**Quick Start with `run.bat` (Windows):**

+For Windows users, a `run.bat` file is included for convenience.
+Simply double-click `run.bat` to automatically install the necessary dependencies and launch the application.
+Ensure you have Python added to your system's PATH for this to work correctly.

 ## Usage

 1. **Upload Audio Files:** Use the "Upload audio files" component to select one or more audio files for processing.